 Hello World.
 It seems you have found your way to KeegansCorner.
-This website was developed to help connect puzzle solvers, builders and collectors to some fun creations I have come up with over the years.
-I hope to use this platform as a way to showcase some of my past and future metal puzzles.
+This website was developed to help connect puzzle solvers, builders and collectors to some fun creations Jon Keegan has come up with over the years.
+Jon hopes to use this platform to showcase some of his past and future metal puzzles.
 Hope you like what you see!

-In 2017-18 I was enrolled in a series of Design and Manufacturing Process courses at University where my first puzzle idea was able to come to fruition, ‘The Tumbler’.
+This led down a long adventurous road of intrigue and puzzle collecting until Jon found an opportunity to finally design his own.
+As an undergraduate Jon enrolled in a series of Design and Manufacturing Process courses at University where his first puzzle idea was able to come to fruition, ‘The Tumbler’.